 The Santa Barbara County region is seismically active, with a major earthquake occurring in the region about every 15-20 years (DAF, 1987).
 The Santa Ynez fault is an east-to-west structure located along the north side of the Santa Ynez and Topatopa ranges and is largely responsible for the uplift of these ranges.
 The total fault length is 92 miles (Treiman, 2000).
 It is a well-constrained fault with a slip rate of less than 0.2 millimeter per year.
 The Lions Head fault traverses north and north-west of the project area.
 These fault systems within the Transverse Ranges are considered active (Jennings, 1994) and capable of generating damaging earthquakes.
 Moderate or major earthquakes along these fault systems could generate strong or intense ground motions in the area and possibly result in surface ruptures of unmapped faults within or close to Vandenberg SFB.
 The primary geologic hazard within the Proposed Action area is strong seismically induced ground shaking.
 There are no known areas within the Proposed Action area where liquefaction has occurred.
-The area most prone to liquefaction on Vandenberg SFB, despite these areas is considered low (DAF 1987).
+The area most prone to liquefaction on Vandenberg SFB are near San Antonio Creek and the Santa Ynez River.
+The potential for liquefaction on Vandenberg SFB, despite these areas is considered low (DAF, 1987).